brillout/handli/readme.md

 Handli will block the UI, regularly retry, and resolve the promise only once the retrying has succedded.
 This is not the best user experience, but this means 0 effort for you and this case is fully handled for you.

-Handli is fully customizable.
-You can progressively remove/customize Handli as your prototype grows into a serious application.

 ## API